Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 Whether you're creating a framed artwork, a personalized greeting card, or simply exploring AI-powered creativity, this feature offers a fun and flexible playground for anyone with an image and imagination.

 You're not limited to dogs — users have experimented with everything from portraits to plush toys and even everyday objects.
-And while results may sometimes surprise you (in ways you didn’t expect!), that’s part of the charm.
-It’s all about creative discovery and letting the AI work its magic.
+And while results may sometimes surprise you (in ways you didn't expect!), that's part of the charm.
+It's all about creative discovery and letting the AI work its magic.

 ---